-In most jurisdictions, a transaction that does not meet the pre-merger notification thresholds is not subject to review or challenge by the competition authority.
-In Canada - like the United States - however, the Competition Bureau can challenge mergers that were not required to be notified under the pre-merger statute, as well as challenge notified transactions within the first year of closing.
-In Korea, Microsoft initially filed a notification with the Korea Fair Trade Commission (KFTC), but when it faced difficulties and delays in Korea, the parties restructured the acquisition to render the transaction non-reportable in Korea and consummated the transaction.
-The KFTC, however, continued its investigation as a post-consummation merger investigation and eventually obtained a consent order.
+In most jurisdictions, a transaction that does not meet the pre-merger notification thresholds is not subject to review or challenge by the competition authority; however, in Canada - like the United States - the Competition Bureau can challenge mergers that were not required to be notified under the pre-merger statute, as well as challenge notified transactions within the first year of closing.
+In Korea, Microsoft initially filed a notification with the Korea Fair Trade Commission (KFTC), but when it faced difficulties and delays in Korea, the parties restructured the acquisition to render the transaction non-reportable in Korea and consummated the transaction; however, the KFTC continued its investigation as a post-consummation merger investigation and eventually obtained a consent order.
 This list of jurisdictions is illustrative rather than comprehensive and is consistent with the overarching concerns expressed above regarding catching transactions that may have fallen below the radar but are subsequently deemed problematic.
-In the same spirit, the EC has fined companies on the basis that the information provided at the outset was misleading (for instance, the EC fined Facebook €110 million for providing incorrect or misleading information during the Facebook/WhatsApp acquisition).
+In the same spirit, the EC has fined companies on the basis that the information provided at the outset was misleading (for instance, it fined Facebook &110 million for providing incorrect or misleading information during the Facebook/WhatsApp acquisition).

 In almost all jurisdictions, very few transactions undergo a full investigation, although some require that the notification provide detailed information regarding the markets, competitors, competition, suppliers, customers and entry conditions.
-Most jurisdictions that have filing fees specify a flat fee or state in advance a schedule of fees based upon the size of the transaction; some jurisdictions, however, determine the fee after filing or provide different fees based on the complexity of the transaction.
-For instance, Cyprus is now considering charging a higher fee for acquisitions that are subjected to a full Phase II investigation.
+Most jurisdictions that have filing fees specify a flat fee or state in advance a schedule of fees based on the size of the transaction; however, some jurisdictions determine the fee after filing or provide different fees based on the complexity of the transaction.